-AWARNINGIn order to prevent the risk of drowning, fire or electric shock, which could result in property damage or serious injury, including loss of life be sure to adhere to the following:
+AWARNING In order to prevent the risk of drowning, fire or electric shock, which could result in property damage or serious injury, including loss of life be sure to adhere to the following:

-- Plug the pump into a Ground Fault Circuit Interrupter (GFCI) - protected outlet only. - Do not use extension cord. - If your pump or cord becomes damaged, replace the pump immediately. - Place the pump on the cover first; then plug in the pump. - DO NOT stand on a wet surface while using the pump. - Avoid contact with accumulated surface water on your cover when the pump is on the cover. - Do not use the pump for anything other than what is specified in these instructions. - The pump is provided with a stabilizer plate to keep it upright.
-To ensure that the automatic on/off feature operates properly, Do NOT allow the pump to tip over. - Keep the pump clean and well-maintained at all times.
+- Plug the pump into a Ground Fault Circuit Interrupter (GFCI) - protected outlet only. - Do not use extension cord. - If your pump or cord becomes damaged, replace the pump immediately. - Place the pump on the cover first; then plug in the pump. - DO NOT stand on a wet surface while using the pump. - Avoid contact with accumulated surface water on your cover when the pump is on the cover. - Do not use the pump for anything other than what is specified in these instructions. - To ensure that the automatic on/off feature operates properly, Do NOT allow the pump to tip over. - Keep the pump clean and well-maintained at all times.